TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

   networking behavior.
 - Complex adapter-backed dialogs and menus where replacing the UI component may change selection, lifecycle, or state restoration behavior.
-- Package/applicationId, app name, and launcher icon changes until the productization decisions below are complete.
+- Launcher icon and signing changes until their productization decisions are complete.
+- Java/Kotlin package renaming; the fork currently changes Android identity only and keeps existing source package declarations to minimize runtime risk.

 ## Fork productization checklist

 Before presenting NewPipe Material as a user-installable maintained fork, make explicit decisions for each item:

-- **App name:** Decide when to change the visible app name from NewPipe to NewPipe Material.
-Do not change it until release, support, and attribution messaging are ready.
+- **App name:** Chosen as **NewPipe Material** for the visible launcher/app label.
 - **App icon:** Design fork-specific launcher and notification-safe branding that does not confuse users into thinking it is the official NewPipe app.
-- **Package/applicationId decision:** Decide whether to keep the existing applicationId for internal testing only or move to a fork-specific applicationId before public distribution.
+- **Package/applicationId decision:** Chosen as
+  **`org.wisso.newpipematerial`**.
+This Android applicationId lets NewPipe Material install as a separate app beside official NewPipe while preserving the existing Java/Kotlin package and namespace structure for now.
 - **Signing and release channel:** Establish fork-owned signing keys, document key custody, and choose release channels before publishing APKs.
 - **README screenshots:** Replace or supplement screenshots only after the UI